kusa11/freemarket_sample_65a/README.md

 ### Association
-- belong_to :users
+- belong_to :user
-- belong_to :products
+- belong_to :product